Swader/nofw/README.md

 ### Services

-All services are built in `app/config.php` as part of the PHP-DI dependency injection container.
-Whenever you feel like calling the `new` keyword in a controller or another service, reconsider and do it in `app/config.php` instead.
+All services are built in `app/config/config_*.php` as part of the PHP-DI dependency injection container.
+Whenever you feel like calling the `new` keyword in a controller or another service, reconsider and do it there instead.
 This has several advantages, not the least of which are the fact that all services are registered in one place and easily tracked, and the fact that your application is not tightly coupled to those services - you can replace their implementation with something else in the configuration later on, and as long as the API is the same, the app needn't know about the change.

+There are two config files - one aimed at the web version of the app, and one aimed at the CLI version.
+While the app doesn't have a CLI endpoint as such, it does have a cron endpoint (`app/cron.php`) which utilizes this CLI configuration.
+Study the respective files for more information.

+### Templating

+The application comes with [Twig](http://twig.sensiolabs.org/) out of the box.
+Several global variables are predefined for the template engine, for easy access in the templates.
+To see which ones, please inspect the relevant section in `app/config/config_web.php`.
+To add more folders in which to look for templates to Twig, please see `app/config/shared/root.php` in which site-wide configuration is set up.

 ### Flash Messages

 To get access to flash messages, either retrieve the flasher instance from the container (`$container->get(Tamtamchik\SimpleFlash\Flash::class)`) or have it auto-injected into controllers (see `AuthController` for example and [PHP-DI docs](http://php-di.org/doc/best-practices.html#writing-controllers) for documentation about this).
 Autoinjection is already set up if you use the abstract standard Controller included with the app.

 To style the messages, several pre-configured templates exist that you can inject into the Flash class.
 Most popular CSS frameworks are covered.
-For available templates, see `vendor/tamtamchik/simple-flash/src/Templates/`.
-Change the injected template in `app/config.php` (notice that Foundation6 is injected by default).
+For available templates, see `vendor/tamtamchik/simple-flash/src/Templates/` or `vendor/tamtamchik/simple-flash/src/TemplateFactory.php`.
+Change the injected template in `app/config/config_web_.php` (notice that SemanticUI is injected by default).

 ### Image generation